Arronk/My-Coding-Journey/log.md

 Played around with the bootstrap 4 extension in VS Code and raised an issue on the github page for what I believed was incorrect default code for two of the alert triggers.
 Will continue working my way through it this week and then get the tribute page done.

+# Day 38: 17.05.2018

+### Progress: Familiarising myself with the Bootstrap 4 extension in VSCode cont...

+I'm about half way through the Bootstrap Documentation.
+Have made a couple of preliminary items for the tribute page along the way.
+Nothing much else really interesting to report except that I revisted Cybrary today and I think i'll finish the Comp TIA A+ course at some point in the near future as it looks really interesting.